sonujose/developing-nodes/README.md

 - Mockup server for your application;
 - Supports ES2015 using Babel
 - Supports SASS for styling you application
-- Give the basic folders and modules structure of angular application;

 ## Future Updates (Working on it)
 - Integrate MongoDB